Air conditioners are expensive to operate; in a hot month, they can easily consume $500 worth of electricity. That's common.

 A couple of room (window) air conditioners - with a cost of some few hundred dollars each - can do a good job, in many homes.

 And the same can be said of ductless AC.
 Many contractors do not recommend ductless air conditioners but they are a tested technology that can save you many thousands of dollars.
 They are a lot less expensive to buy, install, size and maintain than central AC.
-They can make a lot of sense in energy-efficient homes, with very high levels of insulation and sealing.
+They can make a lot of sense in low-energy homes, with very high levels of insulation and sealing.